TwentyFourMinutes/Venflow/README.md

 ### Collaboration

-If you want to collaborate on this project more, than creating issues and PR's, feel free to contact me on any of the mentioned contacts at the bottom of the file.
+The simplest way to do so, is by giving the project a :star: and sharing the project to others.
 How you can help other than that?
 This can be done in numerous ways, over on the issue section, such as:

 - Creating feature requests
 - Creating pull requests